glimpse-editor/getglimpse-web/content/posts/a-year-in-summary.md

 The governance team's current policy is to keep the Glimpse project's balance over $500 USD to ensure its ongoing financial security.
 That balance is held by a 501(c) charity called Open Collective, and our project is strictly not-for-profit.
 [More Information](https://glimpse-editor.github.io/about/#why-do-you-need-monetary-donations)

 Figures on the Open Collective website begin in September 2019, but for completeness we have provided additional information about the amount we received through Patreon and how much it cost us to migrate those funds to Open Collective.
-We did not start spending donated funds until September 2019, so all expense claims and invoiced spending has been published publicly.
+All expense claims and invoiced spending has been published publicly.

 ### Income
 - Donations received via Open Collective: $1348.68 USD